-Most of us love the creamy taste of a coconut-based curry but could do without the fat content.
-This Low-fat Fish Curry is delicious but if you don’t like fish, you can substitute with chicken or meat.
+Most of us love the creamy taste of a coconut-based curry, but could do without the fat content.
+This fish curry is delicious, but if you don’t like fish, you can substitute chicken or meat.

 Ingredients (serves four)